ga-wdi-lessons/css-flexbox/readme.md

 | **[justify-content](https://developer.mozilla.org/en-US/docs/Web/CSS/justify-content)** | Align along flex-direction (main axis) | `center`, `space-between` |
 | **[align-items](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items)** | Align along not-flex-direction (cross axis) | `flex-start`, `center` |

 > That's a lot of CSS properties!
 Don't worry, you're not expected to memorize all of them.
-Us instructors need to look them up all the time!
-[Here's a great resource](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+Being a developer is less about knowing everything off the top of your head and more about knowing best practices and where to find more info [Here's a great resource](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 ## Problem 2: Make the Footer Stick (10 minutes / 0:35)